jenkinsci/pipeline-plugin/TUTORIAL.md

 ```

 but this is cumbersome and does not work well with Groovy sandbox security, so any object-valued argument to a step may instead be given as a map.

-Here
+The following:

 ```groovy
 [$class: 'ArtifactArchiver', artifacts: '**/target/*.jar', fingerprint: true]
 ```

-specifies the values of the `artifacts` and `fingerprint` properties (controlling what files to save, and whether to also record fingerprints for them).
+* specifies the values of the `artifacts` and `fingerprint` properties (controls what files to save and records fingerprints for them).

-`$class` is used to pick the kind of object to create.
+* `$class` is used to pick the kind of object to create.
 It may be a fully-qualified class name (`hudson.tasks.ArtifactArchiver`), but the simple name may be used when unambiguous.

-In some cases part of a step configuration will force an object at a certain point to be of a fixed class, so `$class` can be omitted entirely.
+In some cases, part of a step configuration will force an object to be of a fixed class.
+Thus, `$class` can be omitted entirely.

-For example, rather than using the simple `git` step, you can use the more general `checkout` step and specify any complex configuration supported by the Git plugin:
+**Example**: rather than using the simple `git` step, you can use the more general `checkout` step and specify any complex configuration supported by the Git plugin:

 ```groovy
 checkout scm: [$class: 'GitSCM', branches: [[name: '*/master']], userRemoteConfigs: [[url: 'https://github.com/jglick/simple-maven-project-with-tests']]]
 ```

-Here `[[name: '*/master']]` is an array with one map element, `[name: '*/master']`, which is an object of type `hudson.plugins.git.BranchSpec`, but we can omit `$class: 'BranchSpec'` since `branches` can only hold this kind of object.
+Here, `[[name: '*/master']]`is an array with one map element, `[name: '*/master']`, which is an object of type `hudson.plugins.git.BranchSpec`, but we can omit `$class: 'BranchSpec'` since `branches` can only hold this kind of object.
 Similarly, the elements of `userRemoteConfigs` are declared to be of type `UserRemoteConfig`, so this need not be mentioned.

-# Using slaves
+# Using Slaves

-So far our workflow has run only on the Jenkins master, assuming you had no slaves configured.
+Thus far, workflow has run only on the Jenkins master - assuming you had no slaves configured.
-You can even force it to run on the master by telling the `node` step this:
+You can even force it to run on the master by telling the `node` step the following:

 ```groovy
 node('master') {